luckyfrappe/groundwork/TESTING.md

 - Unwanted Video Margin: A black margin appearing below the hero video has been eliminated.
 - Footer Horizontal Scrolling: An unintentional margin-right: 150px on the footer, which caused horizontal scrolling, has been removed.

+- The Bug: Circle Misalignment:
+    The circular step numbers in the form's progress bar were not aligning vertically.
+Due to varying text lengths in each step, the circles were horizontally misaligned, appearing staggered instead of in a straight line.

+    The Cause
+    The <ul> element, which was a flex container with flex-direction: column, had its children (<li> items) horizontally centered by the align-items: center property.
+In a column-based flexbox, align-items controls horizontal alignment.
+This centering caused the list items to shift horizontally depending on the width of their text content, thus misaligning the circles.

+    The Solution
+    The issue was fixed by removing align-items: center from the <ul> element.
+The list was then wrapped in a <div> with a new align-center class to manage its overall horizontal positioning.
+This change allowed the list items to align to the left by default, placing all the circles in a straight vertical line.

 Back to [README.md](README.md)